 Strengthening African Agricultural Trade: The Case For Domestic Support Entitlement Reforms

-In the build-up to the postponed World Trade Organization’s (WTO) twelfth Ministerial Conference at the end of 2021, WTO members were again considering how best to reform domestic support (subsidies) to agriculture.
+In the build up to the World Trade Organization’s (WTO) twelfth Ministerial Conference at the end of 2021, WTO members are again considering how best to reform domestic support (subsidies) to agriculture.

 This has long been a vexed issue in the organization, and its predecessor, the General Agreement on Tariffs and Trade.
 Since the successful, but partial, reforms introduced by the Agreement on Agriculture at the conclusion of the Uruguay Round of multilateral negotiations, there has been limited progress.
 Given the broader problems besetting the WTO now, ambitions for meaningful domestic support reform have to be tempered to prevailing political realities.